-In direct response to Senate Bill 192 enacted during the 2015 regular legislative session, the Kentucky Department for Public Health has published guidelines for local health departments implementing harm reduction and syringe exchange programs.
+In response to Senate Bill 192 enacted in 2015, the Kentucky Department for Public Health publishes guidelines for local health departments implementing harm reduction and SSPs.

 SB 192 impacts KRS 218A.500

 KY SEP Guidelines (Long Version)

 KY SEP Guidelines (Short Version)